kalendar/assessments/srl/strategies/high.md

 ## Strategies

-Being successful in college often involves using the right **Strategies** at the right time.
-As students progress through college, they will often develop a toolbox of strategies to choose from when needed.
-Although your overall score for **Strategy Use** indicates that your toolbox of strategies if pretty full, you can add more strategies to the box by clicking on the **More Info** button.
+Students tend to develop a toolbox of strategies for learning as they progress through college.
+Although your overall score for **Strategy Use** indicates that your toolbox of strategies is pretty full, you can add more useful techniques to the box by clicking on the **More Info** buttons below.